 However, the repayment terms are often much shorter than other sole proprietor loans.
 You may also be very limited on how much you can draw down at one time.

 Merchant Cash Advance

-With a merchant cash advance, the business owner gets a lump sum amount upfront.
-But it’s not a loan per se; the money is in exchange for a percentage of their future debit and credit card sales.
+The business owner gets a lump sum amount upfront with a merchant cash advance, but it’s not a loan per se; the money is in exchange for a percentage of their future debit and credit card sales.
 So, of course, they’ll have to have a history of debit and credit card sales to show.

 Many see MCAs as a viable option because they are easily approved.
 The problem is that they can be quite expensive.

 Personal Loan to a Sole Proprietorship